NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/devInstall.md

 spring.datasource.url=jdbc:h2:file:/h2-db" \
 skilltree/skills-service:<version>
 ```
-Please note that in this example H2 database persisted in ``~/h2-db`` files within that container only.
+Please note that in this example H2 database persisted in ``/h2-db`` files within that container only.
+Removing the container will cause data loss.

 Run ``skills-service`` with external H2 database:
 ```bash